tylerharter/cs301-projects/spring19/lab6/README.md

 # Lab 6

-In this lab, we'll practice accessing CSVs, learn about sorting, organize data with sets, and practice processin command line arguments.
+In this lab, we'll practice accessing CSVs, learn about sorting, organize data with sets, and practice processing command line arguments.

 To start, familiarize yourself with the dataset for P6 on GitHub here: